Why a villa demands different cladding

 Material selection: what works for a villa

 Natural stone is excellent for luxury facades if budget allows.
-Jerusalem stone, Zamra stone, or Egyptian stone give a traditional-luxurious look.
-Cost 1200 to 2000 NIS per sqm and includes support structure.
-Composite wood (also called WPC or wood-look) is a popular modern alternative for those wanting wood warmth without the maintenance.
+Jerusalem stone, Zamra stone or Egyptian stone give a traditional look.
+It costs a project-specific figure including the supporting structure.
+Composite wood (WPC) is a popular modern alternative for anyone who wants the warmth of timber without the maintenance.

 Combining materials on one facade